romellogoodman/add-prop-types/README.md

 ### General Usage

-A String shorthand argument is supported by most types.
+A string shorthand argument is supported by most types.
 See below in complete usage for supported and unsupported types.

 ```
 addPropTypes(Component, {